Hot Shelter downgrades

 The buildings in Act 3 had two effects in the Dreamcast version: you could see the skybox and parts of the level through the windows because they were semi-transparent (so it looked like a reflection), and the texture on the windows themselves had environment mapping:

 The SADX version of the level has no such effects.
-Although the all versions of the game still support environment mapping, all windows in this stage use a static opaque green texture that never changes regardless of where the camera is.
+Although all versions of the game still support environment mapping, the windows in this stage use a static opaque green texture that never changes regardless of where the camera is.

 Act 3 in general appears to have lost a lot of its original atmosphere.
 Here’s a comparison of the starting point as Knuckles.
 The Dreamcast version sets a different tone for this level.
-The PC version, apart from washing out the already simplified Gamecube lighting, adds fog that washes out the atmosphere even more:
+The PC version adds fog that washes out the details even more:

 If you walk around the stage a little bit, you’ll notice that the advertisement boards on the roof look strange in SADX.
 The model is rendered in an incorrect order:

-Since the PC version processes material colors even when it’s not necessary, the broken container bottoms have a green tint.
+Since the PC version processes material colors, broken container bottoms now have a green tint.

-The fountain uses a different model in SADX, seemingly done to mask issues with self-blending objects and transparency order.
+The fountain uses a different model in SADX, possibly to mask issues with self-blending objects and transparency order.

-The Dreamcast version had dynamic fog in this level, which got thicker in some areas (possibly to improve framerate), but subdued in other areas to improve visibility.
+The Dreamcast version had dynamic fog in this level, which got thicker in some areas (possibly to improve framerate), but reduced in other areas to improve visibility.
 Even when the fog got thicker, the areas close to the player were not obscured by it.
-The Gamecube version gets rid of the fog altogether, while the PC version brings it back, but fog distance is never adjusted on PC, which makes it wash out the colors:
+The Gamecube version gets rid of the fog altogether in this level, while the PC version brings it back, but fog distance is never adjusted on PC, which makes it wash out the colors:

 Here’s an area where the fog goes away on the Dreamcast.
 As you can see, the colors in the level are constantly washed out in the PC version because the distance where fog begins is much closer to the player: